 Are you struggling to take out your first mortgage?
 Or are you a concerned parent, anxious to help your child onto the property ladder?
-A guarantor mortgage might be just what you need.
+A guarantor mortgage - or similar alternative - might be just what you need.

 Guarantor mortgages are a way for parents and other relatives to help those who are struggling to take out a mortgage and buy their first home.
 They’re not as common as they used to be, with many lenders now providing joint borrower sole proprietor arrangements instead.

-We’ll explain everything you need to know about guarantor mortgages and joint borrower sole proprietor setups in this guide.
+We’ll explain everything you need to know about guarantors and joint borrower sole proprietor setups in this guide.

 What Is a Guarantor Mortgage?

 Guarantor mortgages are loans which are secured against the property you’re buying.
 You have to put down a deposit just like you would with any other mortgage.
-Guarantor mortgages are usually repayment mortgages as they’re primarily taken out by first-time buyers.
+They're usually repayment mortgages as they’re primarily taken out by first-time buyers.
 With a repayment mortgage, you pay back a bit of your mortgage balance each month, with interest.